 - The computer-related approach includes aerial imaging, sensor networks, data analytics, and social networking.
 These systems are helping farmers optimize their water inputs, create smarter irrigation systems, and communicate with each other on water-saving techniques.

 - Advancements in filtration and membrane technologies have made it more cost-effective for farmers to conserve water.

 - Absorbent soil additives can increase the amount of water the soil can retain and release throughout the growing season.

 Seeds of solution

-If you are an environmentalist, then drought resistant genetically modified organisms (GMOs) are the answer to your water concerns.
-As previously discussed in our post, Different Kinds of GMOs, seed producers are using biotechnology to create seeds that can grow a water-efficient, drought-resistant crop.
+If you are an environmentalist, then drought-resistant genetically modified organisms (GMOs) are the answer to your water concerns.
+Seed producers are using biotechnology to create seeds that can grow a water-efficient, drought-resistant crop.
 Breakthroughs in seed technology can help farmers around the world growing in different climates optimize water use.